 - Execution group process

 - · Flow or node, or

-- · Node's SQL that declares the variable
+- Node ESQL code that declares the variable

 (whichever is the shortest).
 They are initialized when the first message passes through the flow or node after each broker startup.

 You cannot define a shared variable within a function or procedure.